The Assam Corridors Project

 Elephant population in Kaziranga-Karbi Anglong: 1,700 - 1,800

-Securing four corridors in the Kaziranga-Karbi Anglong Landscape.
-One of these, the K-D Corridor, had become degraded as a result of two villages settling there, and a further three corridors/elephant routes are disturbed by highways and illegal forest cutting.
+Securing five corridors in the Kaziranga-Karbi Anglong Landscape.
+One of these, the K-D Corridor, had become degraded as a result of two villages settling there, and a further four corridors/elephant routes are disturbed by highways and illegal forest cutting.

 What we do